 Vitamin D plays indirectly stimulates mineralization of unmineralized bone matrix.
 It also promotes differentiation of osteoblasts and stimulates osteoblast expression of bone-specific alkaline phosphatase, osteocalcin, osteonectin, and a variety of other cytokines.
 It also influences the proliferation and apoptosis of other skeletal cells, including hypertrophic chondrocytes.

 Bone undergoes two kinds of growths – longitudinal and radial growth.
 These occur during the growing years.

-Longitudinal growth is responsible for increase in length of the bone [and contributes to growth of skeleton] whereas radial growth leads to increase in girth of the bone.
+Longitudinal growth is responsible for the increase in the length of the bone [and contributes to the growth of skeleton] whereas radial growth leads to an increase in girth of the bone.
 Longitudinal growth occurs at the growth plates, where cartilage proliferates in the epiphyseal and metaphyseal areas of long bones, before subsequently undergoing mineralization to form primary new bone.

 Apart from these growths, bone is constantly subjected to modeling, and remodeling during life.

 Modeling is the process by which bones change their overall shape in response to physiologic factors or mechanical forces, leading to gradual adjustment of the skeleton.

 This may include widening of the bones or change in axes of the bones.
 This is achieved by removal or addition of bone to the appropriate surfaces by independent action of osteoblasts and osteoclasts in response to biomechanical forces.